 So here is the deep, deep flaw that busts this myth: anti-sleep coaching proponents take all of that toxic stress research, and use it to ‘prove’ that sleep coaching is cruel, and that babies don’t actually self soothe, but merely give up and continue to experience emotional and psychological distress.
 But this is simply not true; if you are teaching your baby to self soothe and fall asleep independently in a loving and nurturing environment, then there is no way that your baby is going to experience toxic stress!

 So what’s really happening when sleep coaching works, and a baby learns self soothing?
 The baby has not been exposed to toxic stress, and has not learned to simply ‘give up’; rather, that child has learned the skill of going to sleep without relying on a limiting sleep association.
 You, the parents, are now able to sleep because you are not required help your child fall back to sleep every time she wakes.

 One last point – lots of the self soothing myth perpetrators claim that even after babies learn to fall asleep independently without crying, they stay stressed.
 There was a 2012 study that seemed to indicate that babies who were left to cry during sleep training had elevated levels of cortisol – a stress hormone – in their brains.
-However, this is another myth we need to bust; as I tell all my clients who ask me about it, that study was profoundly flawed.
+However, this is another myth we need to bust; that study was profoundly flawed.
 If you’re interested in learning more, this article offers a great analysis of the many flaws in that study.”